Claustrum: Function

 The claustrum has been shown to have widespread activity to numerous cortical components, all of which have been associated with having components of consciousness and sustained attention.
 This is because of widespread connectivity to fronto-parietal areas, cingulate cortex, and thalami.
 Sustained attention is from the connections to the cingulate cortex, temporal cortex, and thalamus.

 Crick and Koch suggest that the claustrum has a role similar to that of a conductor within an orchestra as it attempts to co-ordinate the function of all connections.
-This “conductor” analogy can also be supported through connections between the claustral, sensory, and frontal regions.
+This "conductor" analogy can also be supported through connections between the claustral, sensory, and frontal regions.
 The claustrum has been confirmed to be reciprocally connected to the prefrontal cortex, visual, auditory, sensory, and motor regions respectively.
 Connections to these modalities provide insight into the functionality of the claustrum.
 Here it is proposed that the claustrum functions in the gating of selective attention.
-Through this gating process the claustrum can selectively control input from these modalities to facilitate the process of “focusing”.
-It has also been suggested that it operates in the opposite context; that through divisive normalization the claustrum may implement resistance to certain input modalities to prevent “distraction”.
+Through this gating process the claustrum can selectively control input from these modalities to facilitate the process of "focusing".
+It has also been suggested that it operates in the opposite context; that through divisive normalization the claustrum may implement resistance to certain input modalities to prevent "distraction".

 Potential function

 The claustrum, in order to facilitate consciousness, would need to integrate various sensory and motor modalities from various parts of the cortex.
-The anatomical connections of the claustrum have been observed using DTI (diffusion tensor imaging).
-An fMRI scan looks at oxygenated blood levels in the brain as a way of observing the activity of specific cortical areas. fMRI scans show dampened activity when anesthetized versus awake in rats, specifically claustrum connections to the medial prefrontal cortex (mPFC) and the mediodorsal thalamus (MD thalamus).
-The claustrum is connected with the contralateral hemisphere's claustrum with strong and functional connections.
+The anatomical connections of the claustrum have been observed using diffusion tensor imaging (DTI).
+A functional magnetic resonance imaging (fMRI) scan looks at oxygenated blood levels in the brain as a way of observing the activity of specific cortical areas. fMRI scans show dampened activity when anesthetized versus awake in rats, specifically claustrum connections to the medial prefrontal cortex (mPFC) and the mediodorsal thalamus (MD thalamus).
+The claustrum is connected with the contralateral hemisphere's claustrum with strong, functional connections.
 Connections with MD thalamus, mPFC, and surrounding and distant cortical areas also exist.

 Electrical stimulation in the dorsal claustrum of cats elicits excitatory responses within the visual cortex.
 The claustrum is situated anatomically at the confluence of a large number of white-matter tracts used to connect different parts of the cortex.
 This further suggests an integration center role for these different modalities, such as sensory and motor.
-Gap junctions have been shown to exist between aspiny interneurons of the claustrum – suggesting a role in its ability to synchronize these modalities as input is received.
+Gap junctions have been shown to exist between aspiny (lacking dendrite projections) interneurons of the claustrum – suggesting a role in its ability to synchronize these modalities as input is received.

+Additional studies point to involvement in spatial navigation and slow-wave sleep.